leenasohail/PhysiGym/man/TUTORIAL_physigym.md

 ## A more elaborate example.

+This in this somewhat more realistic example we will tries to control the model so that the cell count for the "default" cell type over time stabilizes at about 128 cells.
+For observation we will use cell count.
+For action we will use a apoptosis inducing drug that kills the cells.

-For this somewhat more realistic tutorial, we assume you have additionally [PhyiCell Studio](https://github.com/PhysiCell-Tools/PhysiCell-Studio) installed.
+For this tutorial, we assume you have additionally [PhyiCell Studio](https://github.com/PhysiCell-Tools/PhysiCell-Studio) installed.

+1. The PhysiCell level (C++ and Studio)

-1.0 Fire up studio.
+1.1 Fire up studio.

 ```bash
 studio -p
 ```

-1.1 In the studio, make the following changes and additions, and don't forget to save.
+1.2 In the studio, make the following changes and additions, and don't forget to save.

 + Config Basics: Max Time = 10080 [min] which are 7 [days].
 + Microenvironment: rename my_substrate to drug.